Nationals vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has collected 28 hits with six doubles, a triple, five home runs and five walks.
+- Reynolds has recorded 28 hits with six doubles, a triple, five home runs and five walks.
 He has driven in 20 runs with four stolen bases.

-- Reynolds hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .294 with three doubles, two walks and three RBI.
+- Reynolds has hit safely in three games in a row.
+In his last five games he is batting .294 with three doubles, two walks and three RBI.

 Reynolds Recent Games